badriadhikari/neural-networks-using-tensorflow/README.md

 **Tip**: When opening .ipynb files if you get **`Sorry,...
 Reload?`** error in Github, use **[https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/)**

+I have created a crash course of my own.
+Ideally, Google's machine learning crash course, would be good.

 # Additional datasets
 * Classification and regression datasets at https://archive.ics.uci.edu/ml/datasets.php